rapid7/insightconnect-plugins/plugins/manage_engine_service_desk/help.md

 #### Get List Request

-This action lets you view the details of all the requests.
+View the details of a list of requests matching a search.

 ##### Input